jbjohnson2/indieProject/DesignDocuments/UserStories.md

 As a camper, I want to be able to search for reviews by keyword so that I can find reviews that specifically mention things that are important to me.

+### Sign out
+As a user, I want to be able to sign out of my account so that others cannot access my account

 ## User Stories to improve MVP